DylanMeeus/springboot_jwt_blog/_posts/2015-10-29-pluralsight-course-on-using-auth0-with-angularjs-and-asp-dot-net-webapi.markdown

 # Why do a course on Auth0?

 First of all, I'm new to using Auth0 as a service, I stumbled upon it when trying to find a quick to implement solution for a client I was working with a couple of months ago.
 I was amazed by how fast we were up and running and could move on to writing the business logic.
+Unfortunately, that particular client didn't end up using Auth0 in production for various reasons but I'm currently discussing the possibility of using Auth0 for user management with a new client.

 Aside from consulting I also teach and speak at conferences and to strengthen my brand I decided to try out for becoming a pluralsight author.
 The [audition](https://youtu.be/QjAfgfTZfho) went well, but angular 2 was off the table since it's still in alpha.
 When browsing the pluralsight library I noticed there was nothing on Auth0 there, so why not be the first one to contribute with an Auth0 course?

+I've also added an Auth0 session to my ASP.NET classroom training after going through ASP.NET Identity to show how identity can be implemented even simpler, and the student reactions to how simple it is to use has been really positive.

 # Working with the Pluralsight team